happyloa/Site-Add-on-Watchdog/readme.txt

 * Email: send to one or more recipients (comma separated).
 * Discord: post to a channel via webhook.
-* Generic webhook: post JSON payload to any endpoint you control.
+* Generic webhook: post JSON payload to any endpoint you control, with optional HMAC signatures and retry logic for failed deliveries.

 == Installation ==